metapolator/metapolator/CONTRIBUTING.md

 # How To Contribute To Metapolator

-We're looking forward to accepting your contributions to this project!
+We're looking forward to accepting your contributions to this project, from a community idea to a code contribution that is implemented and shipping in the product.
 Here are a few tips to make it happen:

 ### 1\.
 Discuss!